CodePassion-dev/code-review/ios/Coding-Best-Practices.md

 - Custom code can be replaced with native approach?
 - Merge fetch / resolve all merge conflict.

-# Naming check:
+## Naming Check

 - Syntax: typo, camelCase, UpperCamelCase (types, protocols), SwiftLint.
-- Naming clear and consistent.
+- Naming clear and consistent: don't use names that only you can understand.
 - Code should be self-explain / self-documenting, remove unnecessary comments.
 - Appropriate names: class, structures, enums, methods, properties.
 - Boolean values should start with `is`, `can`, `should`, `will`, ...